automixer/gobi/examples/README.md

 ## Running Gobi

-To start the docker compose version, clone this project from GitHub, change to the `gobi/examples/compose` folder and launch `docker-compose up` from the command prompt.
+To start the docker compose version, clone this project from GitHub, change to the `gobi/examples/compose` folder and launch `docker-compose up -d` from the command prompt.
 To start the kubernetes version, apply the provided `gobi.yaml` manifest to the k8s cluster with the `kubectl` utility.

 Once started, it is **highly recomended** to upload MaxMind databases to the app.
 Point your browser to `<GOBI_HOST_IP>:8000`, login to the FileBrowser app with admin/admin credential and upload the files `GeoLite2-ASN.mmdb` and `GeoLite2-Country.mmdb` to the home folder.
 Restart the docker-compose or the gobi-app pod to activate changes.